sbinet/fubsy/doc/guide/internals.rst

 can be any resource involved in a dependency relationship.
 For example, unit tests typically don't generate any output: they run and either pass or fail.
-If a unit test passed in the last build, there's no need to re-run it unless something that it depends on changed.
+If a unit test passed in the last build, there's no need to re-run it unless something that it depends on has changed.
 So it's useful to have a node in your dependency graph that records the successful execution of a unit test.
 Similar reasoning applies to static analysis tools.)

 Here's how it works.
 First, Fubsy figures out the set of *goal nodes*,